sassoftware/viya4-monitoring-kubernetes/logging/README.md

 **Note:** If you are deploying SAS Viya Logging on OpenShift, you must follow the deployment process documented in [SAS Viya Logging on OpenShift](/logging/OpenShift.md).

+### Important Information about OpenSearch and OpenSearch Dashboards

+As of release 1.1.9, this project uses OpenSearch and OpenSearch Dashboards version 1.3.

+**Notes:**

+* OpenSearch replaces Elasticsearch.
+* OpenSearch Dashboards replaces Kibana.
+* Some configuration options, environment variables, and other aspects of this project might still include references to the prior product names.
+This is intentional.
+Doing so supports backward compatibility and continuity for users of this project.
+These references might change at a later date.

 ### Components

 These components are deployed:

 * [Fluent Bit](https://fluentbit.io/) - Log collection with limited transformation
-* [Elasticsearch](https://www.elastic.co/) - Unstructured document storage and query engine
+* [OpenSearch](http://opensearch.org/docs/1.3) - Unstructured document storage and query engine
-* [Kibana](https://www.elastic.co/kibana) - User interface for query and visualization
+* [OpenSearch Dashboards](http://opensearch.org/docs/1.3/dashboards) - User interface for query and visualization
 * [Prometheus Exporter for Elasticsearch](https://github.com/prometheus-community/elasticsearch_exporter) - Provides detailed Elasticsearch performance information for Prometheus

-If you are using a cloud provider, you must use ingress, rather than NodePorts.
-Specify the information needed to use ingress during the customization process.
+If you are using a cloud provider, you must use Ingress, rather than NodePorts.
+Specify the information needed to use Ingress during the customization process.

 ## <a name="l_pre_dep"></a>Perform Pre-Deployment Tasks